 The core components needed to build and activate campaigns in a marketing automation platform include:

-• Campaign flows, nurtures and triggers: Each step within a campaign flow will need emails, which are triggered based on prospect action or at specific time intervals.
+• Campaign flows, nurtures, and triggers: Each step within a campaign flow will need emails, which are triggered based on prospect action or specific time intervals.
 Emails will need to link to landing pages that contain embedded forms to capture data and activate additional campaign steps and flows.

-• Lead scoring models: To automate the process of when leads are passed to sales, a lead scoring model is needed that combines profile fit and behavioral attributes to identify the leads that have the highest propensity to convert.
+• Lead-scoring models: To automate the process of when leads are passed to sales, a lead-scoring model is needed that combines profile fit and behavioral attributes to identify leads that have the highest propensity to convert.

 Why Is Marketing Automation Important?